-In any event, there are actually several permanent ice skating rinks in San Diego County and, during the winter holiday season, there sprout a few outdoor ice rinks, to... get yourself into the winter wonderland holiday spirit.
-Now, if ice skating indoors in San Diego is a bit out of place, just think how odd it must be to ice skate outside in 70 degree weather.
+Even though San Diego has a mild climate, there are actually several permanent ice skating rinks and during the winter holiday season, there sprout a few outdoor ice rinks, to get yourself into the winter wonderland holiday spirit.
+Now, if ice skating indoors in San Diego is a bit out of place, just think how odd it must be to ice skate outside in 70-degree weather.
 Only in San Diego.

-Here is my list of local San Diego ice skating rinks, including the seasonal outdoor rinks.
+Here is a list of local San Diego ice skating rinks, including the seasonal outdoor rinks.

 By far the most unique indoor ice skating rink in San Diego, the UTC Ice Sports Center is actually part of the Westfield UTC mall in La Jolla.
 Unique when the facility opened as part of the mall in 1977, it still is unique by San Diego standards.
 Located within the mall's food court, the UTC ice rink is a great diversion for shoppers, whether you're having a bite and watching the skaters, or you're trying your hand at skating in-between shopping.